 Board of Directors and Staff

-Gregory B. Anderson (Greg) is a graduate of the University of Utah ('76 BS Finance) and enjoyed careers in banking (Zions Bank) and real estate development (Anderson Child, Wallace, Inc.) before starting a marketing firm in 1989.
+Gregory B. Anderson (Greg) is a graduate of the University of Utah ('76 BS Finance) and enjoyed careers in banking and real estate development before starting a marketing firm in 1989.

-For the past 20 years, Greg has been the Managing Partner of the Crown Council, a worldwide association of dental professionals.
+Since 1995, Greg has been the Managing Director of the Crown Council, a worldwide association of dental professionals.
 The Crown Council is the largest independently owned for-profit dental association in the world.

 Greg also serves as President of the Smiles for Life Foundation.
-Through a relationship with the dentists of the Crown Council, Smiles for Life has raised over $31,250,000 to help kids.
-Smiles for Life contributes financial resources to selected nonprofit organizations that effectively serve and primarily benefit children with an emphasis on health, education and inner-city services.
+Through a relationship with the dentists of the Crown Council, Smiles for Life has raised over $45,000,000 to help kids and others in need.

 Greg has been married to Allyson Baker since 1973.
-They are the parents three children (Rachel, Stuart and Graham) who, along with five beautiful grandchildren (Ava, Addison, Samantha, Arthur and Zoe) continue to be the central focus of their lives.
+They are the parents three children (Rachel, Stuart and Graham) who, along with seven beautiful grandchildren (Ava, Addison, Samantha, Arthur, Zoe Virginia and Annie) continue to be the central focus of their lives.

-Previously, as CEO for INDYCAR, Bernard was responsible for overseeing all aspects of INDYCAR.
-He was instrumental in creating the new DW12 car introduced in 2012, which critics have said brought the best open wheel racing in over two and half decades, changing the name from IRL to INDYCAR, creating a successful ladder series, implementing double file starts, and the first to develop double header races in a weekend.
+Previously, as CEO for INDYCAR, Bernard guided the strategic transformation of INDYCAR.
+During his tenure Bernard was instrumental in introducing the new DW12 car - a move critics heralded as bringing the best open wheel racing in over two and a half decades - changing the name from IRL to INDYCAR.

 Bill Bostrom received his law degree from the University of Virginia.
 His practice focuses primarily in the areas of estate planning and administration, business and nonprofit entities and real estate.
 He serves as Legal Counsel for Teammates For Kids.